© Songza Media, Inc

 Embark on an atmospheric musical journey featuring trippy electronica, drum & bass, indie rock, and reggae.
 Hallucinogens optional.

-The seismic cultural shifts of the late '60s didn't escape Brazil which experienced it's own artistic revolution, dubbed Tropicália.
-Combining Brazilian pop with bits of British psychedelia, this movement influenced the music of David Byrne, Beck and more.
+The seismic cultural shifts of the late '60s didn't escape Brazil which experienced its own artistic revolution, dubbed Tropicalismo, or "Tropicália."
+Combining Brazilian pop with bits of British and American psychedelia, this movement influenced the music of David Byrne, Beck and more.

 Drawing on influences from traditional folk, psychedelia, and elsewhere, freak folk was born out of the "New Weird America" cultural movement in the mid-2000s.
 Listen to the sounds inspiring a new generation of hippies and expanding the definition of folk music.